dicebear/dicebear/apps/docs/pages/guides/load-all-avatar-styles/index.md

 var avatar = new Avatar(parsed["lorelei"], new JsonObject { ["seed"] = "Alice" });
 ```

-Parsing all 55 definitions up front costs time and memory.
-If you only need a
+Parsing all %STYLE_COUNT% definitions up front costs time and memory.
+If you
-handful, reach for the properties instead: `Style.Parse(Styles.Lorelei)`.
+only need a handful, reach for the properties instead:
+`Style.Parse(Styles.Lorelei)`.